venusn99/VMware-NSX/README.md

 # NSX
-This repository is written to help filed members to easy some repetitive task
+This repository is written to help field members to ease the tasks.